vovaekb/robotics_tricks/ROS on RPi/add swap space.md

 # Add swap space on Raspberry Pi (Ubuntu 16.04)
 Sometimes it is useful to add additional swap memory on Raspberry Pi.
-It can happen than current RAM memory is not enough and you can get error "virtual memory exhausted: Cannot allocate memory".
+It can happen than current RAM memory is not enough and you can get error "virtual memory exhausted: Cannot allocate memory" while compiling from sources.
 In this case we need to add swap space.

 ## Check swap information in the system
 Firstly let`s check whether the system has swap space configured: